 While industrialization brought about an increased volume and variety of manufactured goods and an improved standard of living for some, it also resulted in often grim employment and living conditions for the poor and working classes¹.

-The circular economy focused on a closed loop system or what is called Cradle-to-CradleProducts are manufactured with safe materials that can be continuously recycled, the Butterfly diagram (see Circular Economy for details) and the Circular Product Design Model (see Circular Design for more details).
+The circular economy focuses on systems thinking, primarily what is called a closed loop system or Cradle-to-CradleProducts are manufactured with safe materials that can be continuously recycled, as can be seen in the Butterfly diagram (see Circular Economy for details).

 There is a wealth of resources available in our Knowledge Centre, everything from reports, images, infographics, articles, movies and tools.
 For information specific to Step One – Circular Systems, click on the images below.